The Latest from What'sUpNewp + A look at What's Up on Wednesday

 Marine Forecast

-Wednesday: SW wind 9 to 11 kt.
-Increasing clouds.
+Wednesday: N wind around 12 kt.
+A chance of rain, mainly before 5pm.
 Seas 1 ft or less.

-Wednesday Night: SW wind 7 to 10 kt.
-Mostly cloudy.
+Wednesday Night: NNW wind around 9 kt.
+A slight chance of rain before 9pm.
 Seas 1 ft or less.

 Sun, Moon, & Tide